EnsemblGSOC/EnsemblProjects/2019/pangenome_gene_content_analysis.md

 ## Brief Explanation

-For many species, including plants, researchers are now producing not one but several genome assemblies, which are then combined to define what is called a pan-genome.
+For many species, including plants, researchers are now producing not one but several genome assemblies.
+These can be combined to define what is called a pan-genome.
 Building on the Compara framework, the student will test different whole-genome alignment strategies and nucleotide gene phylogenies to produce a presence-absence (PAV) matrix.
+See examples [here](http://eead-csic-compbio.github.io/get_homologues/manual/manual.html#SECTION00058000000000000000).

 Input data for this project includes:
 - Two or more genome assemblies in FASTA format